Foghat: 1980s

-After 1978, Foghat's record sales began to slip, and its last album for the Bearsville label, Zig-Zag Walk (1983), only briefly touched the charts at number 192.
+After 1978, Foghat's record sales began to slip, and their last album for the Bearsville label, Zig-Zag Walk (1983), only briefly touched the charts at number 192.
 MacGregor quit in 1982, and Jameson returned to play on In the Mood for Something Rude and Zig Zag Walk before being replaced by Kenny Aaronson (1983) and then Rob Alter (1983-1984).
 MacGregor returned in 1984.

 The band briefly disbanded in 1984 after Peverett left and returned to England.
 Earl, along with MacGregor and Cartwright, reformed with a new singer/guitarist, Eric (E.J.)
 Burgeson, and continued touring as Foghat into the early 1990s.
-MacGregor (1986-1987, 1991), Cartwright's brother Brett Cartwright (1987, 1988–1989) and Jeff Howell (1987-1988, 1989–1991) alternated on bass during that period, while Phil Nudelman (1989-1990) and Billy Davis (1990-1993) took over for Burgeson.
-Dave Crigger joined on bass in 1991–1993.
+MacGregor (1986-1987, 1991, 1993), Cartwright's brother Brett Cartwright (1987, 1988–1989) and Jeff Howell (1987-1988, 1989–1991) alternated on bass during that period, while Phil Nudelman (1989-1990) and Billy Davis (1990-1993) took over for Burgeson.
+Dave Crigger joined on bass in 1992–1993.

 1990s

 Peverett had returned to the United States by 1990 and formed his own version of the band, Lonesome Dave's Foghat, which featured Bryan Bassett (ex-Wild Cherry), Stephen Dees (bass) and Eddie Zyne (drums).
 Dees and Zyne had played with Hall & Oates, among others.
 Former Molly Hatchet bassist Riff West replaced Dees in 1991, and Price made several guest appearances.

 In 1993, the original line-up reunited at the urging of producer Rick Rubin.
 Although Rubin ultimately proved to be unavailable to produce their comeback project, the group went ahead and released a studio album titled Return of the Boogie Men (1994) and the Road Cases live album (1998).
-Its final album of the decade, King Biscuit Flower Hour (taken from the syndicated radio show of the same name), was released in May 1999 and consisted of live recordings from 1974 and 1976.
+The band's final album of the decade, King Biscuit Flower Hour (taken from the syndicated radio show of the same name), was released in May 1999 and consisted of live recordings from 1974 and 1976.

 After being back together for six years, the original line-up once again ended after Price decided to retire from touring for good.
 Bassett (who had been playing with Molly Hatchet), from Lonesome Dave's Foghat, was brought in on guitar.

 2000s

 The 2000s saw the deaths of founding members Peverett and Price.
 Peverett died on 7 February 2000, aged 56, from complications from kidney cancer.

 Charlie Huhn (formerly of Humble Pie, Ted Nugent, and Victory) was brought in to replace him on lead vocals and guitar.
-This line-up of Earl, Stevens, Bassett, Huhn and Steve "ih" Farrell on backing vocals and hand percussion recorded the album Family Joules (2003).
+This line-up of Earl, Stevens, Bassett and Huhn recorded the album Family Joules (2003).

 Price died on 22 March 2005, aged 57, due to a fall resulting from a heart attack.
 Later that year, original bassist Stevens left the band and was replaced by former bassist MacGregor.